A Closer Look at GameVaults 'Source-Available' Nature

 It's important to acknowledge that maintaining and developing a software project requires resources.
 While we admire the open-source community and its valuable contributions, sustaining GameVault solely through donations or offering it for free indefinitely is not feasible.
 For instance, Jellyfin, a popular open-source app developed over a decade, generates only around $13,500 per year (according to their opencollective page).
 In contrast, Plex, a closed-source alternative, earns a significant $8.5 million annually.
 Our company's main goal is to keep the core functionality of GameVault free, but we also need to explore ways to generate revenue in order to support its future growth and improvement.
 We are currently considering monetizing additional convenience features for the Client Application in the future, although nothing has been finalized yet.

 We genuinely appreciate your understanding.
 As a small business with just two members, we strive to provide you with a valuable product but cannot continue to do so as volunteers indefinitely.
 Sustaining losses in the long term would not be sustainable, especially considering our local tax obligations.
 We have families and commitments that cannot be neglected, and this project is not our primary job.
-Therefore, please understand that GameVault may not strictly align with the traditional definition of "open-source," and we no longer characterize it as such.
+Therefore, please understand that GameVault may not strictly align with the traditional definition of "open-source".
 Our intention is to be transparent and present our perspective.
 Your understanding, support, and empathy mean a great deal to us.

 If you have any thoughts or comments on this topic, we'd be more than happy to hear from you.
 Feel free to share your feedback on our Discord server.
 We truly value your input and look forward to engaging with you there.